HalikarnasModulerEgitimRobotu-HAMER/HAMER_mini/README.md

 Requirements:

-- In order for the SLAM to work, "slam_gmapping" package must be downloaded.
+- In order for the SLAM to work, "slam_gmapping" package must be downloaded to your workspace.

-        $ cd ~/hamer_mini/src
         $ git clone https://github.com/ros-perception/slam_gmapping.git -b melodic-devel

 SLAM Launching: